FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 When preparing your defence, Players can choose one of the following Defensive Actions:
 - Balanced Stance - A balanced approach to combat, the Player gains no benefit or downside to fighting as such.
-- Aggressive Stance - A heads-on approach to combat, the player lowers the difficulty of landing an attack with their Offensive Action by 1 Category in exchange for raising the difficulty of evading attacks with their Dodge by 1 Category.
+- Aggressive Stance - A heads-on approach to combat, the player improves their Attack Roll by 50% while lowering their Dodge Roll by 25%.
-- Evasive Stance - A more elusive style of combat, the player raises the difficulty of landing an attack with their Offensive Action by 1 Category in exchange for lowering the difficulty of evading attacks with their Dodge by 1 category.
+- Evasive Stance - A more elusive style of combat, the player raises their Dodge Roll by 50% while lowering their Attack Roll by 25%/
 - Total Defence Stance - Unlike Evasive Defence, under the believed perception that they'll be taking damage from an attack no matter what, the user stands completely stationary and refuses to budge a single step, reducing any damage taken down by 50% while negating any knockback taken.

 When all Players have finished performing their Attack Actions, all Monsters engage upon their own Attack Actions without performing a Defensive Action; during this, depending upon the Player's Stance, they can perform a Dodge Action to see how many attacks they can evade